-3. Location.
+- 3) Location.
 Each replacement tree shall be planted on the same property as the tree that was critically altered.

-However, if the landscape administrator deems that the replacement tree cannot be planted on the same property in accordance with accepted arborists' standards, the Landscape Administrator may, as part of the City's Reforestation Plan, allow the following:

-- a.
-Replacement on public property, or - b. replacement on private property if also approved by the Chief Building Official, or - c.
-Require payment to the Reforestation Fund in accordance with subsection (7)(a)(iii) below. - 4.
-Responsibility to replace trees.
-The requirement to replace trees shall apply to both the person altering a protected tree and the owner of the property. - 5.
-Replacement of dead trees.
+However, if the landscape administrator deems that the replacement tree cannot be planted on the same property in accordance with accepted arborists' standards, the Landscape Administrator may, as part of the City's Reforestation Plan, allow the following: - (a) Replacement on public property, or - (b) replacement on private property if also approved by the City Building Official, or - (c) Require payment to the Reforestation Fund in accordance with Subsection (7)(a)(iii) below. - 4) Responsibility to replace trees.
+The requirement to replace trees shall apply to both the person altering a protected tree and the owner of the property. - 5) Replacement of dead trees.
 A replacement tree planted on the same property as the critically altered tree must be replaced if it dies.
-This requirement applies to the owner of the property. - (ii) Scheduling of replacement trees.
+This requirement applies to the owner of the property. - b) Scheduling of replacement trees.
 Replacement trees shall normally be planted within ninety (90) days of critical alteration.
 If replacement trees cannot be planted within ninety (90) days of critical alteration, the Landscape Administrator may approve a delay in replacement of up to six months after the date of critical alteration.
-The applicant shall provide the Landscape Administrator with an affidavit that all replacement trees will be planted within six months.
-The Landscape Administrator may require the applicant to furnish the City a cash deposit or surety bond in the approximate amount of the cost to replace the trees. - (iii) Reforestation Fund.
-If an applicant cannot replace trees on the same property, and if the Landscape Administer does not approve replanting on an alternate site, the application shall make a payment into the Reforestation Fund. - 1.
-The amount of payment required for each replacement tree shall be calculated based on a schedule published and reviewed annually by the Landscape Administrator which sets forth the average cost of a quality tree added to the average cost of planting a tree. - 2.
-It shall be the responsibility of the Landscape Administrator to develop and administer a written plan for the planting, growing, replanting, and appropriate irrigation of trees on all municipal and public domain property.
-The Tree Board shall present the plan to the Council and, when adopted by the Council, the plan shall represent the Reforestation Plan for the City.

-- Reforestation funds shall be expended only for purchasing, planting, growing and/or irrigating trees as per the City's Reforestation Plan.
-Reforestation funds shall not be used for routine maintenance. - 4.
-Funds paid into the Reforestation Fund shall be spent within three (3) years of payment or shall be returned to the payer. - The Landscape Administrator shall submit periodic reports to the City Council of the deposits and disbursements from the Reforestation Fund. - (iv) For existing single family and existing duplex residential development only, tree replacement requirements shall be limited to replanting of one three inch (3") caliper tree for each 27" caliper or larger protected tree removed.
+The Landscape Administrator may require the applicant to furnish the City a cash deposit or surety bond in the approximate amount of the cost to replace the trees.

+- Reforestation Fund.
+If an applicant cannot replace trees on the same property, and if the Landscape Administer does not approve replanting on an alternate site, the application shall make a payment into the Reforestation Fund. - 1) The amount of payment required for each replacement tree shall be calculated based on a schedule published and reviewed annually by the Landscape Administrator which sets forth the average cost of a quality tree added to the average cost of planting a tree. - 2) It shall be the responsibility of the Landscape Administrator to develop and administer a written plan for the planting, growing, replanting, and appropriate irrigation of trees on all municipal and public domain property.
+The Tree Board shall present the plan to the Council and, when adopted by the Council, the plan shall represent the Reforestation Plan for the City. - Reforestation funds shall be expended only for purchasing, planting, growing and/or irrigating trees as per the City's Reforestation Plan as it exists.
+Reforestation funds shall not be used for routine maintenance. - 4) Funds paid into the Reforestation Fund shall be spent within three (3) years of payment or shall be returned to the payer. - The Landscape Administrator shall submit periodic reports to the City Council of the deposits and disbursements from the Reforestation Fund. - d) For existing single family and existing duplex residential development only, tree replacement requirements shall be limited to replanting of one three inch (3") caliper tree for each 27" caliper or larger protected tree removed.

-(8) Tree Protection.
+H. Tree Protection.